 $40 per couple

-This mass wedding is open to everyone, whether its a ceremonial recognition of your relationship, a legally binding event with your marriage certificate, a renewal of vows or to support the LGBTQ community, Clark said.
+This mass wedding is open to everyone, whether it’s a ceremonial recognition of your relationship, a legally binding event with your marriage certificate, a renewal of vows or to support the LGBTQ community, Clark said.
 Registration includes the ceremony, a photo of the couple, a T-shirt, a raffle entry and a reception following the ceremony.
 A marriage license is $50 at the Oklahoma County Courthouse, and you will need to bring it with you.
 Pastor Neill Spurgin Coffman will officiate.
 Sonja Martinez will sing and Ivy Tran Kinney Monroe will play violin.

 OKC Pride Arts Festival